Jisan-mia/ts/README.md

 - Can be used for front-end JS as well as backend with Node.js
 - Includes most features from ES6, ES7 (classes, arrow functions, etc)
 - Types from 3rd party libraries can be added with type definitions.
+- Based on the .NET harmony specification

+What's wrong with JavaScript
+- Not suitable for large applications
+- Lacks strong typing
+- Weird inheritance, unfamiliar syntax
+- Only errors during runtime
+- Suffers type coercion

 ### Dynamic vs Static Typing